 B. Reporting Entity: The financial reporting entity, as defined by the Governmental Accounting Standards Board (GASB) consists of the primary government, organizations for which the primary government is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion could cause the financial statements to be misleading or incomplete.
 The State of South Carolina implemented GASB Statement No. 61 beginning for the fiscal year ended June 30, 2013.
-As a result, Spartanburg Community College is presented as a discretely presented component unit beginning in the 2013 State of South Carolina Comprehensive Annual Financial Report.
-Accordingly, the financial statements include the accounts of Spartanburg Community College, as a discretely presented component unit, and the accounts of Spartanburg Community College Foundation, its component unit, and Spartanburg Enterprise Campus, as a blended presented component unit.
+As a result, Spartanburg Community College is required to be presented as a discretely presented component unit in the State of South Carolina Comprehensive Annual Financial Report.
+Accordingly, the financial statements include the accounts of Spartanburg Community College, as a discretely presented component unit, and the accounts of the Spartanburg Enterprise Campus, as a blended presented component unit.
+The Spartanburg Community College Foundation financial statements are not included in these financial statements, as required by GASB Statement No. 61.
 The College is a component unit of the State of South Carolina.
 However, based on the nature and significance of the Foundation's relationship with the State of South Carolina, the Foundation is not a component unit of the State of South Carolina.

 The Foundation is a legally separate, tax-exempt component unit of the College.
 The Foundation acts primarily as a fund-raising organization to supplement the resources that are available to the College in support of its programs.
 The board of the Foundation is self-perpetuating and consists of graduates and friends of the College.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests, is restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of, the College, the Foundation is considered a component unit of the College.
+However, the Spartanburg Community College Foundation financial statements are not included in these financial statements, as required by GASB Statement No. 61.
 The Foundation is reported in separate financial statements because of the difference in its reporting model, as further described below.

 On January 13, 2012, the Foundation formed the SCC Foundation-Downtown Campus, LLC, a partnership, with the Spartanburg Public Facilities Corporation as a 3% partner to carry out the charitable and educational purposes of the Foundation, to benefit Spartanburg Community College, as a partnership of two non-profit entities, and, more specifically, for the purpose of renovating the Evans building, the new downtown campus project.
 This renovation project was completed during the fiscal year ended June 30, 2014, and the renovated facility occupied and leased to and managed by the College.
+During the prior year this renovated facility was conveyed to the College.